ths93/burstcoin-guides/docs/mining/mining.md

 ![Blagosstartup](https://steemitimages.com/0x0/https://steemitimages.com/DQmdk7Gf5dQ4yvXmy75Ah3uidjo8CYw8QsHbLot2KKobAmG/blagosstartup.png)

+**Congratulations!
+You are now mining Burst!**

 ---

-## Optional: going solo
+## Instructions: solo mining

+Open the miner.conf document located in the Blago's miner directory with notepad.
+What you see here is a reference chart for the mining software to utilize when initializing the mining program.

-If you prefer to mine solo then change the miner.conf document to look like this:
+If you want to mine solo, modify your miner.conf document so it looks like this:

 ```
 {